geeksforsocialchange/gfsc-v3/content/blog/2021/technology-isnt-a-magic-wand/index.md

 ---

-{{<image-with-caption pocketchainsaw.jpg "Scan of an Innovations product called 'Pocket Chainsaw'."
-"Evidence of this is largely not online but I was able to pick up a paperback of some of the best bits.[^1]" "frame image--center">}}
+{{%image-with-caption pocketchainsaw.jpg "Scan of an Innovations product called 'Pocket Chainsaw'." "frame image--center"%}}
+Evidence of this is largely not online but I was able to pick up a paperback of some of the best bits.[^1]
+{{%/image-with-caption%}}

 _Innovations_ gave a spotlight to niche 'inventions' that aimed to solve mundane problems with over-the-top gadgetry.
 Palm pilots and calculator watches and clock radio toilet roll holders. (_Everything_ had a clock radio.)